 The beautiful building at the back of Currumbin is home to many an artistic endeavor and lately they’ve been hosting Life Drawing workshops for those keen to put pencil to paper and try their hand at capturing the human form.
 It’s two and a half hours of untutored drawing with a life model and live music, the perfect combo.
-The workshop is $25 and it’s BYO materials.
+The workshop is $25 and includes basic materials.

-Where: 54 Currumbin Creek Rd, Currumbin
+Where: 54 Currumbin Creek Road, Currumbin

 The Craft Parlour